 GlobaLex provides online guides to international, foreign and comparative law research.
 The site’s four sections are International Law Research (guides to over 25 topics), Comparative Law Research, Foreign Law Research (guides to over 100 countries), and Tools for Building Foreign, Comparative and International Law Collections.
 The guides include commentary, bibliographies and links to online resources, and are written by subject librarians and faculty staff from universities and other institutions from around the globe.
 The site is produced by the Hauser Global Law School Program (HGLSP) at the New York University School of Law.

-A research guide on LLRX.com by Elisa Mason directing readers to some of the key texts and resources available on the web that can help shed light on, and provide context for, many of the issues currently being deliberated in the refugee law arena.
-The guide, updated to July 2009, covers international and regional instruments, human rights and humanitarian law, international bodies, national legislation, case law and periodicals.
+This is a research guide by Elisa Mason, on the LLRX site, to some of the key online texts and resources relating to issues in refugee law.
+Last updated in July 2009, it covers international and regional instruments, human rights and humanitarian law, international bodies, national legislation, case law and periodicals.

 The Hague Conference was first convened in 1893 and became a permanent inter-governmental organisation in 1955.
 Its site has the full text of the conventions for which the Conference is responsible, together with status information and lists of member states and other connected states.
 Conventions include the Hague Convention on Service Abroad and many others which are concerned with commercial law, international civil procedure, and protection of the family and children.

-Official information website for the Claims Resolution Tribunal of the Holocaust Victim Assets Litigation against Swiss banks and other Swiss entities.
-The site includes rules of the tribunal, court documents, details of awards made (arranged alphabetically by claimant’s surname), and the latest list of Swiss accounts that the tribunal believe belonged to victims of Nazi persecution
+Official information website for the Claims Resolution Tribunal (CRT) of the Holocaust Victim Assets Litigation against Swiss banks and other Swiss entities.
+The CRT completed its work and closed its offices in 2012 but its web site remains accessible.
+Content includes the rules of the tribunal, court documents and details of awards made.

 The International Civil Aviation Organization (ICAO) is an agency of the United Nations based in Montreal, Canada.
 It was created by the Convention on International Civil Aviation 1944 (the “Chicago Convention”) and came into being in 1947.
 Information on the Chicago Convention includes texts of all nine editions to date, and a list of contracting states.
-“Treaty Collection” includes lists of parties to multilateral air law treaties from the Warsaw Convention (1929) onwards, and status information on individual states with regard to multilateral air law treaties.
-Further legal information is provided by ICAO’s Legal Affairs and External Relations Bureau (within the site’s “Bureaux’ Activities” section).
+“Treaty Collection” (found under “About ICAO”) includes lists of parties to multilateral air law treaties from the Warsaw Convention (1929) onwards, and status information on individual states with regard to multilateral air law treaties.
+Further legal information is provided by ICAO’s Legal Affairs and External Relations Bureau (within the site’s “Secretariat” section).

 The International Commission of Jurists (ICJ) is a non-governmental organisation which promotes human rights and the rule of law both internationally and at a national level.
 Founded in 1952, it comprises a standing group of 60 eminent jurists from many jurisdictions worldwide, supported by an International Secretariat based in Geneva.
-Its web site includes a monthly E-Bulletin on Counter-Terrorism and Human Rights and full text of ICJ publications from their Practitioners’ Guide series, Human Rights and Rule of Law series, and Panel series.
+Publications on its web site extend back to 1952.
+They include defunct publications such as the ICJ Review (1969-2001), the ongoing series of Practitioners’ Guides, reports on topical issues, and annual reports.
+The ICJ’s frequent E-Bulletin on counter-terrorism and human rights is available on subscription (free of charge).

 The International Court of Arbitration is the arbitration body of the International Chamber of Commerce (ICC).
-Site content includes the full text of the ICC Rules of Arbitration (found under “Products and Services” and then “Arbitration”), details of how the Court works, and a document centre of ICC publications.
+Site content includes the full text of the ICC Rules of Arbitration, details of how the Court works, and a collection of ICC publications.

-The ICJ, based in The Hague, is the principal judicial organ of the United Nations.
-The Court’s entire jurisprudence since 1946 as well as that of its predecessor, the Permanent Court of International Justice, is available online.
+The International Court of Justice (ICJ), based in The Hague, is the principal judicial organ of the United Nations.
+The ICJ’s entire jurisprudence since 1946, as well as that of its predecessor, the Permanent Court of International Justice (1922-1946), is available online.
 The site includes information on current and pending cases; press releases; documents (the UN Charter, the Statute of the Court, court rules, practice directions etc.); recent annual reports; and lists of publications.

 The International Criminal Court (ICC) is an independent permanent court, based in The Hague, which tries persons accused of the most serious crimes of international concern, namely genocide, crimes against humanity and war crimes.
-Select “Resource Library” to access Key texts including that of the Rome Statute of the International Criminal Court (its founding treaty), the Rules of Procedure and Evidence, “Elements of Crimes”, which details the crimes within the ICC’s jurisdiction, the Code of Professional Conduct for Counsel and the Code of Judicial Ethics.
+Select “Resources Library” from the “Documents” menu to access Key texts including that of the Rome Statute of the International Criminal Court (its founding treaty), the Rules of Procedure and Evidence, “Elements of Crimes”, which details the crimes within the ICC’s jurisdiction, the Code of Professional Conduct for Counsel and the Code of Judicial Ethics.

 This guide, published on the GlobaLex site, is by Amy Burchfield, Head of Access and Faculty Services at the Cleveland-Marshall College of Law Library, Cleveland State University.
-Last revised in July/August 2014, it gives, for each tribunal, background information on the conflict out of which its work arises, and information regarding online and print resources including case reports.
+Last updated in July/August 2017 by Andrew Dorchak, it gives, for each tribunal, background information on the conflict out of which its work arises, and information regarding online and print resources including case reports.

-The ICTR was established by the United Nations following the genocide in Rwanda in 1994 and closed on 31 December 2015.
-This legacy site includes a collection of basic legal texts including the Statute of the Tribunal; an alphabetical listing of cases (full text); Daily Case Minutes; a Status of Detainees table; and press releases 1995 onwards.
+The International Criminal Tribunal for Rwanda (ICTR) was established by the United Nations following the genocide in Rwanda in 1994 and closed on 31 December 2015.
+This legacy site, maintained by the United Nations International Residual Mechanism for Criminal Tribunals, includes the Statute of the ICTR and other key documents; an alphabetical list of cases (with full text judgments); annual reports and press releases.